sormy/rollup-plugin-smart-asset/README.md

   automatically detected if Rollup supports `buildStart` hook.
 Object and array values for `input.file` are not supported.
-- `outputDir`: Path to output dir, should be the same as `output.dir`, can't be automaticall detected and neeed to be explicitly passed.
+- `outputDir`: Path to output dir, should be the same as `output.dir`, can't be automatically detected and neeed to be explicitly passed.

 ## Migration